This article compares ARKK vs QQQ: ARK Innovation ETF (ARKK) vs Invesco QQQ Trust (QQQ).

 ARKK vs QQQ Performance

 ARKK and QQQ have had very different performances over the last year.
-QQQ is beating ARKK by 44% over the last year.
+QQQ has been beating ARKK by 44% over the previous year.

-Over the last 3 years, ARKK and QQQ are almost the same with 37% returns.
+Over the last 3 years, ARKK and QQQ have been almost the same, with 37% returns.